-You use 4 ports per device to establish the redundant coupling.
-Set up the coupling devices with 2 inner and 2 outer ports in each network.
+You use 4 ports per device to create the redundant coupling.
+Configure the coupling devices with 2 inner and 2 outer ports in each network.

-- ▶ The inner ports connect the master and slave devices. - The outer ports connect the devices to the other, neighboring devices of the network.
+- ▶ The inner ports connect the master and slave devices. - > The outer ports connect the devices to the other, neighboring devices of the network.